A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems: Discrete-Time Algorithms

+By instantiating our new framework with an approximate tensor subroutine, we can recover the existing $p^{\textnormal{th}}$-order VI methods when specialized to solve ME problems~\citep{Lin-2022-Perseus}.
+Indeed, the idea behind our approach is that we consider the setting where $F$ is $p^{\textnormal{th}}$-order Lipschitz continuous and define the approximate tensor subroutine based on the Taylor expansion of $F$.

-In Algorithm~\ref{Algorithm:CAF}, the following step plays a pivotal role:
+We can see from our framework that the following step plays a pivotal role:

-which involves solving a strictly monotone equation problem and which may be challenging from a computational viewpoint.
-Fortunately, we have $F \in \GCal_L^p(\br^d)$ and can instead solve another subproblem with the $(p-1)^\textnormal{th}$-order Taylor expansion of $F$ at a point $v \in \br^d$.
-We define
+which amounts to solving a strictly monotone equation problem and which could be challenging from a computational point of view.
+If $F$ is $p^{\textnormal{th}}$-order Lipschitz continuous, we can approximate $F(x_{k+1})$ using the Taylor expansion of $F$ at a point $v \in \br^d$.
+That is, we define